juswaa101/LaravelSentry/README.md

 -   User registration and login using Sentry authentication.
 -   Multiple ways to authenticate:
     -   Email and password
     -   Two Factor Verification Code
 -   CRUD operations for managing resources.
+-   Session management using the database:
+    -   Session data will be stored in the `sessions` table.

 ## Installation